klahrich/chiefhustler/content/diary/investing-diary-0005.md

 Let's just assume that oil & gas stocks are likely to be undervalued.
 I'm still no expert though; therefore I need help choosing which ones to bet on.

+I see three reasonable options.
+Here they are,. from least to most risky.

-I could take the safe approach and buy an ETF with energy exposure, such as the [Horizons Crude Oil ETF](https://finance.yahoo.com/quote/HUC.TO?p=HUC.TO&.tsrc=fin-srch), the [BMO S&P/TSX Equal Weight Oil and Gas ETF](https://finance.yahoo.com/quote/ZEO.TO?p=ZEO.TO&.tsrc=fin-srch) or the [Horizons S&P/TSX Capped Energy Index ETF](https://finance.yahoo.com/quote/HXE.TO?p=HXE.TO&.tsrc=fin-srch).
+**1]** The safest approach would be to buy an ETF with energy exposure, such as the [Horizons Crude Oil ETF](https://finance.yahoo.com/quote/HUC.TO?p=HUC.TO&.tsrc=fin-srch), the [BMO S&P/TSX Equal Weight Oil and Gas ETF](https://finance.yahoo.com/quote/ZEO.TO?p=ZEO.TO&.tsrc=fin-srch) or the [Horizons S&P/TSX Capped Energy Index ETF](https://finance.yahoo.com/quote/HXE.TO?p=HXE.TO&.tsrc=fin-srch).
 That's a totally fine idea.

-Another way to do it is to figure out who is an expert on this sector, and clone them.
-We live in an era where information is exchanged freely and openly at an unbelievable rate.
-All we have to do is pay attention.
+**2]** Another way to do it is, and maybe the one with the best risk/reward profile, to figure out who is an expert on this sector and allocate some money with them if they run a fund.

 When it comes to energy, I have identified a few individuals that know what they're talking about.
 They're not that hard to spot.
 Three of these (but there are more) are [Eric Nuttall](https://twitter.com/ericnuttall), portfolio manager of the [Ninepoint Energy Fund](https://twitter.com/ericnuttall), [Josh Young](https://twitter.com/Josh_Young_1), Managing Partner & Founder of [Bison Interests](https://bisoninterests.com/), and [Shubham Garg](https://twitter.com/WhiteTundraSG), of [White Tundra Investments](https://www.whitetundra.ca/).

+**3]** We can also try cloning the experts.
+We live in an era where information is exchanged freely and openly at an unbelievable rate.
+All we have to do is pay attention.

-And so, we could simply check their top holdings and buy a diversified basket from these.
+We could simply check their top holdings and buy a diversified basket from these.
 Which is what I've decided to do.

 Just as an example, here the top holdings of the Ninepoint Energy Fund - not investing advice, I think it's pretty obvious by now I'm not qualified for that :)